-Power of Attorney Pointers
+Here Are Some Texas Power of Attorney Pointers…

-Posted by ishutt on Feb 8, 2012 in All Articles, Elder Law, Life Planning Documents | 0 commentsA power of attorney is an important estate planning document, but it should be treated with care.
-A power of attorney gives someone the legal authority to handle your financial affairs.
+A power of attorney is an important estate planning document, and it should be treated with care.
+A Texas power of attorney gives someone the legal authority to handle your financial affairs.
 This document is designed to let you name a financial helper in the event you become incapacitated in the future.
 Don’t take this document lightly, and consider consulting with a lawyer about a power of attorney.

 Consider the following pointers:

-A power of attorney can be tailored to your needs.
+A Texas power of attorney can be tailored to your needs.
 For example, you have wide latitude in whom you can name as your agent, alternate agents, which legal powers you wish to grant, which powers you wish to reserve, when the power of attorney will spring into effect, and so forth.

 These are important considerations because your agent, even if they are family members you love, can abuse the power of attorney.
 For instance, the agent named in your power of attorney could try to siphon money out of your estate into his/her own bank accounts.